 Overnight a total of all 13 nights accommodation in lodges, chalets and tented camps.
 Of which; 10 nights on safari we stay at small and intimate lodges, with en suite facilities.

 1 night in Khama is in self catering chalets where two bedrooms share a bathroom.

 2 nights tented camp in the Okavango.
 Each tent has twin camp beds with linen and en suite chemical toilet.
 Shared bucket shower tent with hot water off the fire.

 Moremi is known for its big game including frequent leopard sightings.
-These elusive cats lead a predominantly solitary life and Moremi GR, with its varied habitats and high prey species densities, provides a perfect refuge for these beautiful creatures.
+These elusive cats lead a predominantly solitary life and Moremi Game Reserve, with its varied habitats and high prey species densities, provides a perfect refuge for these beautiful creatures.

 Day 1: JOHANNESBURG to KHAMA RHINO SANCTUARY

 Distance/time: 630km, ± 7½ hours, excluding border formalities & stops for sightseeing & lunch